markuplint/markuplint/packages/@markuplint/rules/src/require-accessible-name/README.md

 ---
-title: 'Require accessible name'
+description: Require accessible name
-id: 'require-accessible-name'
+id: require-accessible-name
-category: 'a11y'
+category: a11y
 severity: error
 ---

-# Require accessible name
+# `require-accessible-name`

 Warn if the element has no accessible name.
 It is according to its ARIA role whether name required.

-👎 Examples of **incorrect** code for this rule
+❌ Examples of **incorrect** code for this rule

 ```html
 <button>